MaazPro/reactMovieApp/.swm/react-movie-app.e1f30.sw.md

 <br/>

 *   Upon meeting the condition of maximum screen width of 400px the div element with the class name of movie will span to 100% of its width.
-As a result the users will only see 1 movie card displayed on the screen
+As a result the users will only see 1 movie card displayed on the screen.
 <!-- NOTE-swimm-snippet: the lines below link your snippet to Swimm -->
 ### 📄 src/App.css
 ```css